-According to J.D.
-Roth, Dave Ramsey changed his life:
+According to Get Rich Slowly founder J.D.
+Roth, Dave Ramsey and his influential book “The Total Money Makeover” changed his life:

 “In the fall of 2004, I had over $35,000 in consumer debt.
 I was making a solid middle-class salary, but I lived paycheck to paycheck.
 My money habits were terrible.
 When I looked into the future, all I saw were years of toil to pay for the things I’d already purchased.